 passes near or through some heavily populated star fields.
 These events are

-relative positions change night to night.
-At times you'll see less than
+positions change night to night.
+At times you'll see less than 4 as those not

 Sweeping through the Milky Way, you'll find many rich star fields that